 Google says we are; that must count for something, right?
-A vanity search for “Vibrant” at Yahoo shows they think we’re even more vibrant.
+A vanity search for “Vibrant” at Yahoo shows they think we’re pretty vibrant (#1 as of this writing).
 Google at least had the sense to place us 2nd to an aftermarket auto parts company.
 (We can’t argue with that.)
-Stay tuned for a future collaboration featuring optional ground effects for servers and routers.
+Stay tuned for a future collaboration featuring optional ground effects for servers or switches. ;)

 From a literal standpoint, Vibrant is our company name and URL.
 I think the question implies a deeper answer though; how can an IT hardware remarketer, in the land of ice and snow, be bold enough to represent itself as Vibrant?